 You Need to Take the Hard Sciences

 Another thing to factor in here is what your graduate degree is in.
 If you have a poor science GPA, and then you’re doing graduate-level coursework to show them you can handle it, but then your master’s degree is in public health, that’s not proving to them that you can handle the hard sciences.
 You need to take hard sciences.To show medical schools that you can handle rigorous coursework in the hard sciences, you have to take the hard sciences.
 Your high GPA in public health courses won't help you.Click To Tweet

 [09:50] Undergrad Classes from 10 Years Ago

-Lastly, the only way to move forward is taking more classes to prove to yourself, to the admissions committee that you can still handle the coursework for this process.
+The only way to move forward is taking more classes to prove to yourself and to the admissions committee that you can handle the coursework for this process.